Adamskoullos/ProDev/README.md

 ## Deployment

+### Full set-up details

+To get a full step by step guide on setting the project up from scratch including Firebase please visit the [build guide documentation](https://prodev-build-guide.netlify.app/build/gettingSetUp.html)

 ### Fork the repo

 In the top right corner of this page, hit the fork tab to add a copy of the repo to your GitHub account.